-Media Wiki is a free and open source PHP based application developed originally by the Wikimedia Foundation for the use on Wikipedia.
-It is now also used by several projects of non-profit Wikimedia Foundation and by many other wikis, including its own website, MediaWiki.
+Media Wiki is a free and open-source PHP based application developed originally by the Wikimedia Foundation for the use on Wikipedia.
+It is now also used by several projects of the non-profit Wikimedia Foundation and by many other wikis, including its own website, MediaWiki.
 Media Wiki has more than 800 and 2,000 configuration settings and extensions available respectively to enable various features that can be changed and added.
 It is designed and developed specifically to efficiently handle large projects and websites, which can have many terabytes of content and high traffic of hundreds of thousands of hits per second.
-It is licensed under GNU General Public License (GPL) version 2 and other later version whereas its documentation is released under Creative Common BY-SA 3.0 License and partly under public domain.
+It is licensed under GNU General Public License (GPL) version 2 and other later versions whereas its documentation is released under Creative Common BY-SA 3.0 License and partly under the public domain.
 Some of the key features of Media Wiki are as follows.

 - Media Wiki is internationalized and localized by its awesome volunteers.

-- It is very easy to Install and configure in a hosting server.
+- It is very easy to install and configure in a hosting server.

 - Extensible lightweight wiki markup is used for content displaying mechanism as it is easy to use and learn than HTML.

 - It consists of a featured text editing interface with a toolbox with minor edits like correction of spellings, grammar, and punctuation.